abhi5157/abhi5157demo/README.md

-- 🔭 I’m currently working on project on FinanceInfo that give the overview of all investment ways like crypto, mutual , bonds and many more in one application
+- 🔭 I’m currently working on project on infopage that give the overview of all investment ways like crypto, mutual , bonds and many more in one application
 -      anyone intrested feel free to contact.
 - 🌱 I’m currently learning ML and AI, Django and React native and many more
 - 👯 I’m looking to collaborate on Open Source